test-coverage-enforce-bot/siddhi-execution-unique/README.md

 **Using extension in [WSO2 Stream Processor](https://github.com/wso2/product-sp/releases)**

-* You can use the extension with the latest [WSO2 Stream Processor](https://github.com/wso2/product-sp/releases) with editor, debugger and simulation support.
+* You can use the extension with the latest [WSO2 Stream Processor](https://github.com/wso2/product-sp/releases) with editor, debugger and simulation support, which is a part of [WSO2 Analytics](http://wso2.com/analytics?utm_source=gitanalytics&utm_campaign=gitanalytics_Jul17) offering.

 * This extension can be Deployed to WSO2 Stream Processor by placing the component [jar](https://github.com/wso2-extensions/siddhi-execution-unique/releases) in `<STREAM_PROCESSOR_HOME>/lib` directory.